Microsoft/go/eng/doc/fips/README.md

 - `opensslcrypto` selects OpenSSL, for Linux
 - `cngcrypto` selects CNG, for Windows
 - Since 1.24, `darwincrypto` selects CommonCrypto & CryptoKit for macOS
-- `boringcrypto` selects the upstream BoringCrypto backend, which is **not supported nor compliant**
+- `boringcrypto` selects the upstream BoringCrypto backend, which is **not supported and not compliant with internal Microsoft policy**
 - If no option is selected, Go standard library cryptography is used.

 The options are exclusive and must not be enabled at the same time as one another.